Most crossbow packages come with a sight.

 Point of Aim vs. Point of Impact

 It’s important to remember right off the bat that crossbows aren’t rifles.
-The arrows they launch have the trajectory of a thrown rock and most scopes can only predict where the arrow will go at one specific distance and closer.
+The arrows they launch have the trajectory of a thrown rock, and most scopes can only predict where the arrow will go at one specific distance and closer.

 Think of an optic on a crossbow like a single pin archery sight.
-Out to a certain distance they work great, after that you have a world of problems.
+Out to a certain distance, they work great.
+After that, you have a world of problems.

-Two Types of Crossbow Optics
+Types of Scopes

-Red Dot Sights
+Red Dot Scope

 There’s a certain kind of beauty in simplicity.
-That’s the ruling thought for red dot sights.
+That’s the ruling thought for red dot scopes.
 No magnification, no expensive ballistically calibrated reticles.
 Nothing but a clean, clear red dot ready to point the way to where your arrow will hit.

-The final nice point of red dot sights, and why they’re so popular in the military is because no matter how you look through them, wherever the dot is the round will go.
+The nice final point of red dot sights and why they’re so popular in the military is because no matter how you look through them, wherever the dot is the round will go.
 This is called parallax error.

-It comes out when you see the crosshair of a traditional scope bend, or a black circle around the rim when you look through an optic.
+It comes out when you see the crosshair of a traditional scope bend or a black circle around the rim when you look through an optic.
 Red dots don’t get that and for shooting out of a treestand or while stalking it can be a life saver on an awkward shot.

-Of course just like glass, you get what you pay for so if you’re looking to upgrade the sight that your package came with, this might be an area to spend a little cash.
+Of course just like glass, you get what you pay for.
+So if you’re looking to upgrade the sight that your package came with, this might be an area to spend a little cash.

 Having a magnified optic on a crossbow seems like a great idea at first glance.
 Who couldn’t use a bigger looking target?
-It’s important to remember the rule of optics, magnification helps you see better, not shoot better.
+It’s important to remember the rule of optics: magnification helps you see better, not shoot better.

 Crossbows just don’t shoot very far but having a little magnification can help with things like trophy identification, threading the needle through a brush or picking out the edges of game in thick brush.

-Importance of Magnification?
+Importance of Magnification